Summer Packet Information

-PARCC End-of-Year Tests for Algebra 1, Geometry, and Algebra 2 are scheduled for March 29th, 30th, and 31st.
+NJSLA End-of-Year Tests for Algebra 1, Geometry, and Algebra 2 are scheduled for — and –.
 See below for some helpful links.

 The Math department is comprised of an excellent team of dedicated professionals who are passionate about teaching math and know the advantage it gives students to have a solid mathematics background.
 Courses involving Algebra, Geometry, Precalculus, Calculus, Statistics, Discrete Math, and Computer Science are all available for students to explore.
 We strive to have students: